aws-samples/sagemaker-custom-project-templates/mlops-deployment-patterns/README.md

 1. Chose "Add Permissions" and "Attach Policy"

-1. Search for the "CloudWatchReadOnlyAccess" policy
+1. Search for the "CloudWatchFullAccess" policy

 1. Select this policy and click "Attach Policy"